 AISM recognises the importance of supporting the whole individual to grow and develop in an inclusive environment.
-The holistic approach to student wellbeing at AISM ensures that the physical, social, emotional and cognitive dimensions of each individual are nurtured.
-The monitoring of each student’s academic and social wellbeing is an essential component of life in Years 11 and 12.
+The monitoring of each student’s academic and social well-being is an essential component of life in Years 11 and 12.

-Home room tutors are responsible for the academic and social wellbeing of each student in their advisory program group.
+Home room tutors are responsible for the academic and social wellbeing of each student in their advisory programme group.
 They provide students with guidance in:

 - Goal setting

 - Task management